HiPerRAG for Literature-based Data Extraction on Priority Pathogens

 Goals and Objectives

-- Goal 1: Define target data types relevant to CEPI and BV-BRC (e.g., PPIs, drug-protein interactions)
+- Goal 1: Define target data types relevant to BV-BRC (e.g., PPIs, drug-protein interactions)

 - Goal 2: Deploy HiPerRAG on relevant literature corpora to extract structured relationships

-- Goal 3: Generate curated datasets for 1–2 CEPI priority pathogens (e.g., Nipah, Lassa)
+- Goal 3: Generate curated datasets for 1–2 priority pathogens (e.g., Nipah, Lassa)

 Approach